Social media isn’t only about getting likes, reactions, and retweets – it’s about building meaningful, long-term relationships with your audience.

 A great way to motivate people to take action is with a compelling narrative.
 Give users a peek into those small beginnings that have made your brand what it is today, or share the story of a cause you care about.

-People feel trusted and important when you open up to them.
-According to research by Roy Baumeister and Mark Leary, the need to belong and identify with people similar to us is a strong emotional driver and motivator.
+People feel trusted and valuable when you open up to them.
+According to research by Roy Baumeister and Mark Leary, the need to belong and identify with people similar to us is a reliable emotional driver and motivator.